Learning Center

 Level 2: Monitoring and Supervision

-This level includes the I/O subsystems, logic solvers, and DCS controllers.
-The systems and controllers at this level supervise and regulate the manufacturing environment.
 For example, an accelerometer might transmit vibration data to a programmable logic controller (PLC), which may turn off the machine when the vibrations go above or under an acceptable level.

 Level 3: Manufacturing Operations Management

-The workflows in level 3 aren’t limited to controlling equipment.
-They also direct people to take action to integrate the plant’s automatic and manual activities.
+The workflows in level 3 aren’t limited to controlling equipment – they also direct people to take action to integrate the plant’s automatic and manual activities.

 Level 4: Business Planning and Logistics